blobtoolkit/blobtoolkit/src/viewer/README.md

-# BlobToolKit Viewer (v"v3.0.1")
+# BlobToolKit Viewer (v3.0.1)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1134794.svg)](https://doi.org/10.5281/zenodo.1134794)

 ## Upgrading from v2.x.x

-From v"v3.0.1", the viewer and api are available as packaged executables.
+From version 3.0.0, the viewer and api are available as packaged executables.
 These will be compatible with other v3 BlobToolKit repositories as they are released.
 Meanwhile, please use the latest `release/v2.6.x` branch as part of the pipeline or with `blobtools view`.
 To run the v3 viewer, fetch the executables from the release page and add them to your PATH.

 To view a demo BlobDir, run the following commands in separate terminal windows: